shydesky/hackerrain/README.md

-# hacker rain
+# Hacker Rain
-# This is a py3 application
+This is a py3 application
 ```text
 pip install pygame
 python -m app